mowglix/PencilBlue-Picture-Service/README.md

 |article_gallery_elem_name|The caption of a media file|

 All timestamps are being translated to the browsers prefered language using MomentJS.
 Please refer to their [start page](http://momentjs.com/) to find examples of how these formats behave in other languages.
+These placeholders will ignore PencilBlues system settings.

 ##Plugin settings
 | Option        | Values        |  Comments |